confluentinc/cp-docker-images/docs/operations/external-volumes.rst

     In the event that you need to add support for additional use cases for external volumes, please refer to our guide on `extending the images <../development.html#extending-the-docker-images>`_.

-Data Volumes for Kafka & Zookeeper
+Data Volumes for Kafka & ZooKeeper
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kafka uses volumes for log data and Zookeeper uses volumes for transaction logs.
+Kafka uses volumes for log data and ZooKeeper uses volumes for transaction logs.
 It is recommended to seperate volumes (on the host) for these services.
 You will also need to ensure that the host directory has read/write permissions for the Docker container user (which is root by default unless you assign a user using Docker run command).

-Below is an example of how to use Kafka and Zookeeper with mounted volumes.
+Below is an example of how to use Kafka and ZooKeeper with mounted volumes.
 We also show how to configure volumes if you are running Docker container as non root user.
 In this example, we run the container as user 12345.

 On the Docker host (e.g. Virtualbox VM), create the directories: